FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 This is why heartworm prevention is so very important for puppies and dogs of all ages.

-Well Ringworm is NOT caused by worms at all, it's a fungal infection which affects your dog's skin.
+Surprisingly, Ringworm isn't caused by worms at all, it's actually a fungal infection which affects your dog's skin.

 It is very contagious and can even be passed from one species to another, this includes being passed to humans.